 My CRPS Experience at the Young Adult Weekend

-By Guest Blogger Jess Henry-Cross
+Written by Guest Blogger Jess Henry-Cross

 Jess was a participant in our very first CRPS Young Adult Weekend this past June.
 She was more than happy to write a brief blog about her experience and how it changed things for her.
 Why are events like this so important?
 Read about what Jess experienced to learn more.